Changes to services

 Parents can book an appointment with their GP.
 All London GPs have adapted their delivery of vaccinations to ensure that they are safely vaccinating children in COVID-19 secure venues with social distancing, Personal Protective Equipment and infection control measures in place.
 Visit the NHS website for more information.

-Students, parents, carers and teachers are all likely to be feeling anxious about returning to nursery, school or college.
-Help and resources for schools to support the mental health of their staff and students can be found in the Schools Mental Health Toolkit.
+If Students, parents, carers and teachers are feeling anxious about attending nursery, school or college, there is a great deal of help and resources for schools to support the mental health of their staff and students.
+Resources can be found in the Schools Mental Health Toolkit.

 School Admission Appeal Panel Hearings will now take place virtually.
 Parents will be sent an electronic link to join the hearing remotely.